LABIAPLASTY

 • Difficulty with urination or hygiene during the early healing phase

-• Altered sexual sensation or function, although most individuals report no change or improvement
+• Altered sexual sensation or function, although most individuals report no change

 • Anaesthesia-related risks, including allergic reactions or respiratory issues